bminer/ws-server-wrapper/README.md

 # ws-server-wrapper

-Lightweight WebSocketServer wrapper lib using [ws-wrapper](https://github.com/bminer/ws-wrapper) to wrap connected WebSockets.
+Lightweight WebSocketServer wrapper lib using [ws-wrapper](https://github.com/bminer/ws-wrapper) and [ws](https://github.com/websockets/ws) to wrap connected WebSockets.
 The only dependency is ws-wrapper itself.

 ## Install